Ed-Fi-Alliance-OSS/certification-testing/bruno/README.md

     bru.setEnvVar('tempSchoolUniqueId', null);
     bru.setEnvVar('tempSchoolName', null);

-    console.warn('School data not found or multiple records returned, please check the input "Params".');
+    console.warn('School data was wiped because no record was found or multiple records were returned.
+Please check the input "Params".');
   }
 ```